 For the 2017 tax year, the individual mandate was calculated two ways:

-2.5 percent of household income (up to the total annual premium for the national average price of the marketplace bronze plan) OR
+- 2.5 percent of household income (up to the total annual premium for the national average price of the marketplace bronze plan)

 You had to pay the greater of the two penalties.